plaetzchen79/ngx-printer-demo/projects/ngx-printer/README.md

-A simple service to print the window or parts of a window (div).
+A simple service to print the whole window or parts of a window (div).
 Printing of Angular Templates or Components is possible.
+You can print opening a new window / tab or using the current window.
+A directive can also be used to mark and stroe an HTML-element.

-See DEMO App for examples.
+See the DEMO App for examples.

 # Usage
 1. Add to main *app.module* imports